rsanabria/markdown-cv/index.md

 Responsible for design and develop a system that digitalizes internal audits and a paperless system. <br>
 - Determining project requierments.
-- Development and Deployment back-end services.
+- Development and Deployment of back-end services.
 - Enviorment configuration and production deployment.
 - Code review.
 - Front-End Development.